Abnormal blood urea nitrogen (BUN) levels can indicate an issue with the liver or kidneys.

 Urea is produced by the liver as it breaks down proteins.
 From there, it is filtered by the kidneys and exits the body through urine.
-A BUN test is a common component of a general health exam.
-In conjunction with a creatinine test, it can be used to evaluate kidney disease.
+In conjunction with a creatinine test, a BUN test can be used to evaluate kidney disease.
 This test is also included in the Basic Metabolic Panel, Comprehensive Metabolic Panel, and Renal Function Panel.
 There are no fasting requirements for this test.

 +$15 service fee